Okefenokee RESA Tree

 known as the "Moon Tree."

-Upper two left and lower photograph and information courtesy of Reba Smith.
+Upper left and two lower photographs and information courtesy of Reba Smith.

-Upper right photograph courtesy of T. Byron Miller
+Upper center photograph courtesy of T. Byron Miller

 History of the Moon Tree Loblolly Pines